CZ-NIC/knot-resolver/doc/config-network-server.rst

 .. warning::

    On machines with multiple IP addresses avoid listening on wildcards ``0.0.0.0`` or ``::``.
-Knot Resolver could answer from different IP addresses if the network address ranges overlap, and clients would probably refuse such a response.
+   If a client can be reached through multiple addresses, UDP answers from a wildcard address might pick a wrong source address, and such responses should then get refused.

 .. _config-network-proxyv2: